djipco/webmidi/website/api/classes/Input.md

 ### `.hasListener(...)` {#hasListener}

-Checks if the specified event type is already defined to trigger the specified listener function.
+Checks if the specified event type is already defined to trigger the specified callback function.
 For channel-specific events, the function will return `true` only if all channels have the listener defined.